 Diabetic Retinopathy

-Fuad Makkouk, MD and the team at Austin Eye Center understand that having Diabetes can be tough.
-Dr. Makkouk is both an Ophthalmologist and Retinal Surgeon and can perform laser, injections, or surgery to help treat your Diabetic Retinopathy.
-If you need a Diabetic Eye Exam or have the complication call or book an appointment online today.
+Fuad Makkouk, MD and the team at Austin Eye Center certainly understand that having Diabetes can be tough.
+In fact, Dr. Makkouk is both an Ophthalmologist and a Retinal Surgeon.
+For instance, he can perform laser, injections, or surgery to help treat your Diabetic Retinopathy.
+Therefore, if you need a Diabetic Eye Exam or have this complication, call or book an appointment online today.

 Diabetic Retinopathy

-When Diabetes affects the eyes it is called Diabetic Retinopathy.
-The complication can cause vision loss and even blindness.
-This occurs as high levels of sugar in the blood can cause damage to the walls of the blood vessels in the Retina, and other parts of the body such as the Kidneys and Brain.
-These damaged blood vessels can then leak, causing swelling, or burst, causing bleeding, within the retina.
-The damaged blood vessels may also grow into the wrong parts of the eye causing other issues such as retinal detachment or glaucoma.
+When Diabetes affects the eyes, the condition is called Diabetic Retinopathy, and it can lead to vision loss or even blindness.
+This happens because high blood sugar levels damage the walls of blood vessels in the Retina, as well as in other parts of the body such as the Kidneys and Brain.
+As a result, these damaged blood vessels can leak, causing swelling, or burst, causing bleeding within the retina.
+Furthermore, in advanced cases, the damaged blood vessels may also grow into the wrong parts of the eye, leading to complications such as retinal detachment or glaucoma.

-Mild Diabetic Retinopathy may not have symptoms or Diabetics may notice: blurred vision, fluctuating vision, floaters, or flashes of light.
-Timely examination and treatment is essential to keeping these symptoms from becoming permanent.
+In its mild form, Diabetic Retinopathy may not cause any noticeable symptoms at first.
+However, some Diabetics may experience blurred vision, fluctuating vision, floaters, or flashes of light.
+Because of this, timely examination and treatment are essential to keeping these symptoms from becoming permanent.

-There are two types of Diabetic Retinopathy: Non-proliferative and Proliferative Diaebtic Retinopathy.
-Non-proliferative diabetic retinopathy (NPDR) is the earlier stage of Diabetic Retinopathy, and in this stage the retinal blood vessel walls are damaged from high blood sugars.
-This damage then causes both leakage and bleeding within the retina which can lead to vision loss.
+Generally, there are two types of Diabetic Retinopathy: Non-proliferative and Proliferative Diabetic Retinopathy.
+Specifically, Non-proliferative diabetic retinopathy (NPDR) is the earlier stage of the condition, in which high blood sugars damage the retinal blood vessel walls.
+Consequently, this damage causes both leakage and bleeding within the retina, which can lead to vision loss.

-Advanced Diabetic Retinopathy is called Proliferative Diabetic Retinopathy and is very aggressive.
-In this form of of the condition, blood vessels begin to grow into the wrong places of the eye and can lead to vision loss and even retinal detachment and glaucoma.
+In contrast, Advanced Diabetic Retinopathy, known as Proliferative Diabetic Retinopathy, is a more aggressive form of the disease.
+In this stage, blood vessels begin to grow into the wrong parts of the eye, which can lead to vision loss and even retinal detachment or glaucoma.

-Dr. Makkouk is Retina Surgery trained from Yale University and has all of the knowledge and tools to provide the best treatment for the condition for each individual patient.
-Treatment options may include lasers, injections, or surgery to help stop the disease from progressing.
+Dr. Makkouk trained in Retina Surgery at Yale University.
+As a result, he has the knowledge and tools to provide the best treatment for each individual patient.
+For example, treatment options may include lasers, injections, or surgery to help stop the disease from progressing.

-For patient centered Diabetic Retinopathy care call Austin Eye Center or book an appointment online today.
+Above all, for patient-centered Diabetic Retinopathy care, call Austin Eye Center or book an appointment online today.

 WHAT WE OFFER